nusje2000/symfony-monolith/README.md

 There are a few changes that conflict with the symfony directory structure.
 These include:

-1. All directories that do not contain code will be placed under Resources, tfhese include: `public`, `config`, `templates`, etc.
+1. All directories that do not contain code will be placed under Resources, these include: `public`, `config`, `templates`, etc.

 ## Deploying to production